xiangShi22/HelixPR/README.md

 ## Step 1: Generate Embeddings

-Use `helixPR.py` to convert DNA sequences into helixPR embeddings.
+Use `helixPR.py` to convert DNA sequences into HelixPR embeddings.

 ### Input format